Tobacco Merchant Account

 - e Jucies (e Cigarette)

 As is with many new products, regulations remain unclear and this uncertainty can add difficulty to the payment processing services.
 Finding an e cig merchant account is becoming increasingly difficult.
-Acceptance for card-not-present merchants is limited as many payment processors are not interested in accepting this industry.
+Acceptance for card-not-present merchants is becoming limited as many payment processors have begun exiting this industry.

 The most popular tobacco accessories in demand